 While there’s no one way to prevent yourself from developing cervical cancer, there are a number of things you can do to minimise your risk:

 This is the most effective way to pick up any abnormal changes in good time, while the abnormal cells are still in their early stages.
 Attending your cervical screening appointment is imperative.

 This includes bleeding between periods or any abnormal discharge, because although screening is mostly correct, it is not 100 per cent accurate.

 This vaccination protects against four different types of HPV, including the two that are responsible for most cases of cervical cancer.
-The vaccination is given to girls when they are 12 to 13 years old.
-However, while it can considerably reduce the risk of cervical cancer, it is not a guarantee and cervical screening (smear) tests should still be attended.
+The vaccination is given to boys and girls when they are 12 to 13 years old.
+However, while it can considerably reduce the risk of cervical cancer, it is not a guarantee and cervical screening (smear tests) should still be attended.

 ✔️ Practise safe sex